Skip navigation

-Recent technology developments have made Massive MIMO the preferred option for large-scale deployments in 5G mobile networks.
-Massive MIMO enables state-of-the-art beamforming and MIMO techniques that are powerful tools for improving end-user experience, capacity, and coverage.
-As a result, Massive MIMO significantly enhances network performance in both uplink and downlink.
-Finding the most suitable Massive MIMO variants to achieve the potential performance gains and cost efficiency in a specific network deployment requires an understanding of the characteristics of Massive MIMO solutions.
+Recent technology developments have made Massive MIMO a viable option for large scale deployments in mobile networks.
+Massive MIMO enables state-of-the-art beamforming and MIMO techniques that are powerful tools for improving user experience, capacity and coverage.
+As a result, Massive MIMO significantly enhances network performance in both uplink (UL) and downlink (DL).
+Finding the most suitable Massive MIMO variants to achieve the potential performance gains and cost efficiency in a specific network deployment requires an understanding of the characteristics of both array antennas and of multiantenna features.

 Introduction

-End-user requirements continue to increase1, putting high demands on the radio access network (RAN) to deliver increased coverage, capacity, and end-user throughput.
-Since data usage is currently increasing at a much faster rate than corresponding revenue, communications service providers (CSPs) must evolve the RAN in a way that enables a reduced cost per bit while meeting new demands for end-user performance.
-Even as a relatively new technology, Massive MIMO solutions have already proven to be instrumental in today’s 5G mid-band deployments to meet the network requirements.
+User requirements continue to evolve [1], putting high demands on the radio access network (RAN) to deliver increased network performance.
+Since data usage is currently increasing at a faster rate than corresponding revenue, communications service providers (CSPs) must evolve the RAN in a way that enables a reduced cost per bit while meeting increasing demands for user performance.
+Even as a relatively new technology, Massive MIMO solutions have already proven to be essential in today’s 5G mid-band deployments to meet the network requirements.
 Most Massive MIMO solutions have already undergone several hardware and software generations, making them highly competitive in terms of size, weight, cost, performance, energy efficiency, and ease-of-deployment.

 What is a Massive MIMO solution?